teivah/100-go-mistakes/docs/mistakes.md

 * We jumped from position 1 to position 3: what is at position 2?
 * len returns a count of 6, whereas s contains only 5 runes.

 Let’s start with the last observation.
-We already mentioned that len returns the num- ber of bytes in a string, not the number of runes.
+We already mentioned that len returns the number of bytes in a string, not the number of runes.
 Because we assigned a string literal to `s`, `s` is a UTF-8 string.
 Meanwhile, the special character "ê" isn’t encoded in a single byte; it requires 2 bytes.
 Therefore, calling `len(s)` returns 6.

 Meanwhile, in the previous example, we have to understand that we don't iterate over each rune; instead, we iterate over each starting index of a rune: